2. Legislative bodies

 d.
 However, the Sunshine Law was not intended to interfere with the abilities of legislative bodies to perform their duties in a reasonable manner, and thus strict compliance with all requirements, such as giving notice of which matters will be considered at a particular meeting, may not be required.
 Benson v.
 McCormick, 195 Colo.
 381, 578 P.2d 651 (1978).

 In 1982 a lawsuit was filed in circuit court on behalf of 16 Florida newspapers against the House Speaker and the Senate President seeking a declaratory judgment as to whether the public may be excluded from legislative committee meetings.
-Petitioners claimed that private legislative meetings violate the federal and state constitutions, and state laws (including section 286.011), and the Legislature’s own rules.
+Petitioners claimed that private legislative meetings violate the federal and state constitutions, state laws (including section 286.011), and the Legislature’s own rules.
 The order on the defendants’ motion to dismiss stated that the plaintiffs were entitled to a ruling under Chapter 86 as to the allegations of the complaint relating to the First Amendment of the United States Constitution, the corresponding provisions of the Florida Constitution, and Fla.
-Stat § 11.142.; however, the remaining provisions of law cited by the plaintiff, including section 286.011, were not applicable under the circumstances alleged in the complaint.
+Stat § 11.142; however, the remaining provisions of law cited by the plaintiff, including section 286.011, were not applicable under the circumstances alleged in the complaint.
 See Miami Herald Publ’g Co. v.
-Moffitt, Case No. 82-84 (2d Cir.
-Leon Co., filed February 28, 1983).
+Moffitt, Case No. 82-84 (Fla.
+2d Jud.
+Cir.
+Ct.
+Feb.
+28, 1983).

-However, in 1993, the Legislature amended the State Constitution expanding public records and meeting law to the Legislature and stating that “meetings of the legislature shall be open and noticed as provided in Article III, Section 4(e), except with respect to meetings exempted pursuant to this section or specifically closed by this Constitution.”
-Art.
+However, in 1993, the Legislature amended the State Constitution expanding public records and meetings law to the Legislature and stating that “meetings of the legislature shall be open and noticed as provided in Article III, Section 4(e), except with respect to meetings exempted pursuant to this section or specifically closed by this Constitution.”
+Fla.
+Const. art.
 I, sec.
-24(b), Fla.
-Const.
-(1993).
+24(b) (1993).

 The legislative branches are not expressly included in the definition of “public agency” found at Idaho Code § 74-202(4).
 However, the law specifically provides that all “standing, special or select committees” meetings of either house “shall be open to the public at all times, except in extraordinary circumstances as provided specifically in the rules of procedure in either house.”
 Idaho Code § 74-207.
 This statutory provision is in direct conflict with internal rules of the respective bodies of the legislature that allow such meetings to be closed in the discretion of the committee members.
 In practice, such meetings (with the exception of political party caucus meetings) are nearly always open.
 In 2004, the Idaho Press Club brought a constitutional challenge to the legislature's use of closed committee meetings, relying on Article III, § 12 of the Idaho Constitution.
 In Idaho Press Club, Inc. v.
 State Legislature of the State of Idaho, 142 Idaho 640, 132 P.3d 397 (2006), the Idaho Supreme Court held that the legislature’s use of closed committee meetings did not violate the Idaho Constitution.